HealthWorks is a peer education/outreach program in University Health Services that aims to promote health among Penn State students.

 Training You'll Receive

-Training consists of a mandatory 3-credit class (BB H 324) that addresses health behavior theory, health promotion strategies, and health issues relevant to the college population.
-Health topics include alcohol and other drugs, nutrition, physical activity, sexual health, sleep and stress.
-The training class will be offered through the Department of Biobehavioral Health (BB H) in Fall 2013 on Tuesdays and Thursdays 5:00-6:15 pm.
+Training consists of a mandatory 3-credit class that addresses health behavior theory, health promotion strategies, and health issues relevant to the college population.
+Health topics include alcohol and other drugs, nutrition, physical activity, sexual health, sleep, and stress and financial literacy.
+There will be two separate training classes for each group of peer educators.
+The classes will be offered through the Department of Biobehavioral Health (BB H) in Fall 2017.
+There is no pre-requiste required for either class.

-After completing the training class, members will earn 1 credit per semester through the BB H department (BB H 497B).
+After completing the training class, members will earn 1 credit for outreach and promotion and 2 credits for one-on-one services per semester through the BB H department. .

-You must be graduating Fall 2014 or later to be eligible for HealthWorks.
-This is due to a three semester commitment, which includes the training class in Fall 2013 and two semesters of service following the training class.
+You must be graduating Fall 2018 or later to be eligible for HealthWorks.
+This is due to a three semester commitment, which includes the training class in Fall 2017 and two semesters of service following the training class, which do not have to be consecutive.

-The two semesters of service involve completing 45 hours per semester.
-To fulfill this requirement, all members are expected to attend a 1 hour weekly meeting and participate in about 3 hours of service activities per week.
-Some examples of service activities are:
+The two semesters of service involve completing 45 hours per number of credits.
+To fulfill this requirement, outreach and promotion peer educators expected to attend a 1 hour weekly meeting and participate in about 3 hours of service activities per week.
+Students providing one-on-one services are expected to provide 6 hours of service activities per week.

 - Staffing outreach tables and events (e.g., Eating Disorders Awareness Week, Safer Spring Break, Earth Week, and Access to Protection safer sex outreach);

-- Facilitating programs (e.g., Mission: Nutrition, Safer Sex Party, Stress Less);
+- Facilitating programs (e.g., Alcohol Workshop, Mission: Nutrition, Safer Sex Party, Stress Less, Got Sleep?);

 - Planning and implementing health promotion initiatives (e.g., Healthy Eating with HealthWorks cooking videos, physical activity events); and